theLLMs

 The hidden cost of retries, fallbacks and validation loops

-Short answer: Retries and validation loops can multiply your effective per-task cost by 2–10× depending on error rates, model choice and output constraints.
-Most teams budget for one happy-path API call per task; the real number is often 3–5 calls when you count schema validation failures, safety refusals, tool-call retries, and fallback prompts.
+Retries and validation loops can multiply your effective per-task cost by 2–10× depending on error rates, model choice and output constraints.
+Most teams budget for one happy-path API call per task; the enough number is often 3–5 calls when you count schema validation failures, safety refusals, tool-call retries, and fallback prompts.
+The multiplier compounds silently — per-call pricing calculators don’t show it.

 What it means